OCHA-DAP/hdx-scraper-template/README.md

 ## Testing

 Scrapers can be tested locally in a Python virtualenv which can be set up by running ./setup.sh and run with ./run.sh.
-It is recommended to set up [Travis](https://travis-ci.com/) for running tests on check in (using the Travis website's simple UI) and to set up [coveralls](https://coveralls.io/) for ensuring that tests cover the majority of your code.

 ## Deployment